-Even if both sessions s_1 and s_2 enjoy contractual progress, S' is stuck: A does not perform the promised action, thus remaining culpable in s_1 ; B is stuck waiting for A in s_1 , thus remaining culpable in s_2 .
-Indeed, neither A nor B are ready in S', and thus their implementations in S are not honest.
-Hence, global progress is not guaranteed.
+Even if both sessions s_1 and s_2 enjoy contractual progress, S' is stuck: A does not perform the promised action, thus remaining culpable in s_1 ; B is stuck waiting in s_1 , thus remaining culpable in s_2 .
+Indeed, neither A nor B are ready in S', and thus they are not honest in S. Hence, global progress is not guaranteed.
 Let us now consider the following variant of S, where all participants are honest: